-Before deciding whether to suspend or exclude a pupil, the Head Teacher will:
+Before deciding whether to suspend or exclude a pupil, the headteacher will:

-- Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the exclusion were provoked - Allow the pupil to give their version of events - Consider whether the pupil has special educational needs (SEN) - Consider whether the pupil is especially vulnerable (e.g. the pupil has a social worker, or is a looked-after child (LAC)) - Consider whether all alternative solutions have been explored, such as off-site direction or managed moves
+- Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the exclusion were provoked - Allow the pupil to give their version of events - Consider whether the pupil has special educational needs (SEN) - Consider whether the pupil is especially vulnerable (e.g. the pupil has a social worker, or is a looked-after child (LAC)) - Consider whether all alternative solutions have been explored, such as: - o For suspensions, detentions or other sanctions provided for in the behaviour policy - o For exclusions, off-site direction or managed moves

 The Head Teacher will consider the views of the pupil, in light of their age and understanding, before deciding to suspend or exclude, unless it would not be appropriate to do so.
 Pupils who need support to express their views will be allowed to have their views expressed through an advocate, such as a parent or social worker.